Weight Loss

 Also, if your provider prescribes one of these medications off-label or you don’t meet the FDA-approved criteria, your insurance company may deny your prior authorization and not cover your med.

 Wondering where to find Wegovy in stock or Ozempic?
-You can get brand-name semaglutide from a retail pharmacy or compounded semaglutide from a compounding pharmacy if you have a prescription.
+You can get brand-name medication with semaglutide as the active ingredient from a retail pharmacy or compounded semaglutide from a compounding pharmacy if you have a prescription.
 Know though that a high demand for Wegovy and Ozempic that started in 2022 led to shortages of these medications.

 Novo Nordisk, who makes Wegovy and Ozempic, has worked to ramp up production.
 Still, there will likely be shortages of some doses through 2024.
-To find out if you can get your medication, you can check the FDA drug shortages database (search for semaglutide), which currently reports shortages for all but the 2.4-milligram dose of Wegovy, or the Novo Nordisk supply update page for Wegovy.
+To find out if you can get your medication, you can check the FDA drug shortages database, which currently reports no shortages, or the Novo Nordisk supply update page for Wegovy.

-You can get a semaglutide prescription online from licensed care providers using telehealth.
+You can get a prescription for Wegovy, Ozempic, or compounded semaglutide online from licensed care providers using telehealth.
 Your existing provider may offer telehealth.
 If not, see if you can find a provider that offers online appointments through your insurance plan.
-Or, use a platform, like Klarity, that lets you find healthcare and weight-loss providers and make appointments online in as little as 24 hours.
+Or, use a platform, like Klarity Health, that lets you find healthcare and weight-loss providers and make appointments online in as little as 24 hours.*

 It happens.
 People want to use semaglutide, usually as Wegovy, and their provider doesn’t think it’s right for them, their insurance company won’t cover the cost of Wegovy or Ozempic, or they can’t find it in stock.
 There are options if you find yourself in this boat.

-If your provider doesn’t think semaglutide is right for you, ask about another option, from this list of the best prescription weight loss medications or others.
+If your provider doesn’t think Wegovy or compounded semaglutide is right for you, ask about another option, from this list of the best prescription weight loss medications or others.

-If your insurance company won’t cover it, you can appeal your prior authorization denial and you can try compounded semaglutide, which costs much less.
+If your insurance company won’t cover Wegovy, you can appeal your prior authorization denial and you can try compounded semaglutide, which costs much less.

 If you can’t find Wegovy or Ozempic in stock, see if your provider can help.
 Compounded semaglutide is an option here as well.